jasonish/simple-ids/README.md

 Under the configure menu select your network interface, enable EveBox if desired than select "Start" from the main menu.

+## Configuration

+The basic configuration is done within the menu system, however this doesn't work well for a lot of whats configurable in Suricata, so some files are supported as well:

+* `./disable.conf`: Used by Suricata-Update to disable rules
+* `./enable.conf`: Used by Suricata-Update to enable rules

+_and more will come..._

 ## Building

 If you just want to use Easy-Suricata you can download a pre-compiled